krz/krz.github.io/_posts/2024-02-16-Treatment-Effects.md

 | 0 | ?  | 14 | ?       |
 | 1 | 10 | ?  | ?       |
 | Average | ? | ?  | ?  |

+## Estimating the ATE

+To estimate causal effects without knowing both potential outcomes for individuals, we rely on __randomization__, a method of treatment assignment akin to a coin flip.
+This ensures similarity between treatment groups, except for the treatment itself.
+While we can't observe individual counterfactual outcomes, we can reasonably assume similar individuals received each treatment, allowing us to estimate unobserved potential outcomes.

+With randomization, we estimate the ATE by comparing average observed outcomes between treatment and control groups.
+In our example, the estimated ATE is -5.4, closely aligning with the true ATE of -5.8 calculated earlier.

+Average Y for Z=1
+(18 + 16 + 15 + 8 + 10 + 10) / 6 = 12.8

+Average Y for Z=0
+(22 + 23 + 23 + 14 + 13 + 14) / 6 = 18.2

+Estimated ATE from Randomized Treatment
+12.8 - 18.2 = -5.4